Automated Database Testing via LLM-Synthesized SQL Features: Introduction

-Recent progress on \emph{Large Language Models (LLM)} suggests the possibility of using them as DBMS test-case generators.
+Recent progress on \emph{Large Language Models (LLMs)} suggests the possibility of using them as DBMS test-case generators.
 First, prior research has applied LLMs to data management, such as in the context of text-to-SQL~\cite{li2023can, gao2024text} and query rewriting~\cite{li2024llmr2, liu2024query}.
 LLMs have also been applied to testing in a variety of domains, including general-purpose testing~\cite{xia2024fuzz4all}, compiler testing~\cite{yang2024whitefox}, and testing of deep learning libraries~\cite{deng2023large}.
 However, several challenges persist when applying LLMs to test DBMSs.
 First, the throughput of LLM-based generation is significantly lower than that of traditional query generators.
 For instance, LLM-R\textsuperscript{2}~\cite{li2024llmr2} leverages LLMs to rewrite queries, resulting in an average latency exceeding one second per query on each of its benchmarks, while tools like \SQLancer{} can generate thousands of queries per second.
 Second, the cost of employing LLMs for testing is high.
-Utilizing an LLM typically requires access to a powerful GPU server or incurs significant expenses through API services (\emph{e.g.}, GPT-4o costs 15 US dollars for every 1 million tokens\footnote{https://openai.com/api/pricing/}).
+Utilizing an LLM typically requires access to a powerful GPU server or incurs significant expenses through API services (\emph{e.g.}, GPT-4o costs 15 US dollars for every 1 million tokens).
 As a result, integrating LLMs into the CI/CD pipelines for DBMS development is neither straightforward nor cost-effective.
-Third, current LLMs suffer from hallucination~\cite{huang2025survey, zhang2023siren}, producing unreliable outputs---for example, they cannot be trusted as a test oracle to validate the query results.
+Third, current LLMs suffer from hallucination~\cite{huang2025survey, zhang2023siren}, producing unreliable outputs.
 In summary, the inherent inefficiency, expense, and unreliability of current LLMs pose significant challenges to their application in the testing domain.